 If you have to pay provisional tax, then there is a good chance you're using tax pooling, courtesy of Tax Management NZ (TMNZ).

 We've collected a few common questions here to help.
-If your question is not here, please contact us.
+If your question is not here, please see this page or contact us.

 Why Is IRD Contacting Me About Overdue Tax If I'm Using Tax Pooling?